API for firmware rollout configuration

 }

-Set update time windows
+Set daily update windows

 Updates are typically done in a rolling manner whenever a device has a different target than the running version.
 You can control when those updates happen by setting a time window on a